-BFEs represent 100-year flood water surface elevations and are shown by contours drawn normal to the direction of flow of floodwater.
-BFEs must extend completely across the 100-year floodplain.
-BFEs should tie into the intersection of the floodplain boundary with the topography contours.
+BFEs represent 100-year flood water surface elevations in feet and are shown by contours drawn normal to the direction of flow of floodwater.
+BFEs must cross perpendicular to the stream alignment, and extend completely across the 100-year floodplain.
+BFEs should tie into the intersection of the floodplain boundary with the corresponding topographic contour.
 BFEs should never crossover a cross section line.

 The BFE objects must each be a continuous line/polyline with the minimum number of vertices to correctly represent the feature.
-BFEs on the flood map are to be shown as wavy lines by assigning a line style (see Table 3.1).
+BFEs on the Flood Map are to be shown as wavy lines by assigning a line style (see Table 3.1).